ppetrovtv/pine_script_docs/source/language/Operators.rst

 also have the type *float*.
 If both operands are of type *integer*, then the result will also have the type *integer*.

+..

-Footnote: if at least one operand is ``na`` then the result is also ``na``.
+.. note:: Footnote: if at least one operand is ``na`` then the result is also ``na``.

 Pine supports scientific notation for floats with ``e`` or ``E``,